privacyguides/privacyguides.org/docs/email.en.md

 ??? check "Custom Domains and Aliases"

-    Paid ProtonMail users can use their own domain with the service.
+    Paid ProtonMail subscribers can use their own domain with the service.
 [Catch-all](https://protonmail.com/support/knowledge-base/catch-all/) addresses are supported with custom domains for Professional and Visionary plans.
-ProtonMail also supports [subaddressing](https://protonmail.com/support/knowledge-base/creating-aliases/), which is useful for users who don't want to purchase a domain.
+ProtonMail also supports [subaddressing](https://protonmail.com/support/knowledge-base/creating-aliases/), which is useful for people who don't want to purchase a domain.

 ??? check "Private Payment Methods"